About

 A Lifelong Learning Adventure

 Wade was raised outside Bristol, Virginia, where he attended High Point Elementary School and John S. Battle High School in the Washington County Public Schools system.
 He graduated with degrees in Anthropology and Elementary Education from the College of William & Mary.
-He holds a Master’s degree in Educational Leadership from the University of Virginia and certification in School Management & Leadership from Harvard University.
+He earned a Master’s degree in Educational Leadership from the University of Virginia and certification in School Management & Leadership from Harvard University.
 He is certified in Gifted Education and in grades K-8 is endorsed as a school administrator.

 Wade has been a National Board Certified Teacher since 1999.
 His professional recognitions and awards include the Milken Family Foundation National Educator Award, the McGlothlin Foundation Award for Teaching Excellence, the Virginia Lottery Super Teacher Award, the Virginia Lottery Excellence in Education Award, and the Sam's Club Teacher of the Year Award.
 He was named to the 2001 USA Today All-USA Teacher Team and was the 2000 Roanoke City Public Schools Teacher of the Year.
 In 2013 he was named “Most Inspiring Teacher” by The Roanoker magazine.
 In 2016, Wade was inducted into the National Teachers Hall of Fame.